juju-solutions/charm-mysql/README.md

 WARNING: Migrating from MySQL to Percona Server in this fashion is currently a one-way migration, once you migrate you cannot migrate back via Juju.

+To change the source that the charm uses for packages:

+  juju set mysql source="cloud:precise-icehouse"

+This will enable the Icehouse pocket of the Cloud Archive and upgrade the install of any 'cloud' packages to the new version.

+The source option can be used in a few different ways:

+  source="ppa:james-page/testing" - use the testing PPA owned by james-page source="http://myrepo/ubuntu main" - use the repository located at the provided URL

+The charm also supports use of arbitary archive key's for use with private repositories:

+  juju set mysql key="C6CEA0C9"

+Note that in clustered configurations, the upgrade can be a bit racey as the services restart and re-cluster; this is resolvable using:

+  juju resolved --retry mysql/1

 # MySQL and Percona Server Contact Information

 - [MySQL Homepage](http://www.mysql.com)